-CCL's goal is to improve its competitive position in each division with a view to long-term profitable growth.
-The strategy is focused on specialty packaging and adjacent label businesses in which CCL (1) is or believes it can become the largest competitor in the market, (2) produces value-added products and uses technologies and know-how with strong barriers to entry, (3) is or can be the best value-added producer, (4) provides product lines and services that have growth potential, (5) sees potential in its businesses to take advantage of the trend toward globalization by a multinational customer base and (6) leverages existing label applications and technology to deliver product innovation that aligns with consumer printable media trends.
+CCL Industries Inc.'s goal is to improve its competitive position in each division with a view to long-term profitable growth.
+The strategy is focused on specialty packaging and adjacent label businesses in which the Company (1) is or believes it can become the largest competitor in the market, (2) produces value-added products and uses technologies and know-how with strong barriers to entry, (3) is or can be the best value-added producer, (4) provides product lines and services that have growth potential, (5) sees potential in its businesses to take advantage of the trend toward globalization by a multinational customer base and (6) leverages existing label applications and technology to deliver product innovation that aligns with consumer printable media trends.

-The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity, and its financial leverage.
+The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity and its financial leverage.
 Management believes that this approach allows the Company to be better positioned to operate effectively during economic downturns, and to have the financial flexibility to make acquisitions and to invest in capital spending that support its business strategy.
 Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and underperforming.
-Subsequent to CCL's acquisition in July of 2013, the Avery Segment implemented a comprehensive restructuring plan to right size operations and the management organization that will not be completed until the end of 2017.
-In the fourth quarter of 2013, CCL implemented an \$11.0 million restructuring plan for its Container Segment, announcing the closure and reallocation of the Canadian operation to the plants in Mexico and the U.S. by mid-2017.
-Management had expected annualized operating improvements totalling \$10.0 million.
-These savings have now been realized through exchange rate benefits and other operational improvements.
-In May of 2016, following the Checkpoint Systems, Inc. ("Checkpoint") acquisition, a \$30 million all-inclusive restructuring initiative to yield \$40 million in synergies deployed.
-As at December 31, 2016, restructuring charges of \$20.7 million have been recognized for Checkpoint.
+Subsequent to the Company's acquisition in July of 2013, the Avery Segment implemented a comprehensive restructuring plan to right size operations and the management organization that completed in 2017.
+In the fourth quarter of 2013, The Company implemented an \$11.0 million restructuring plan for its Container Segment, announcing the closure and reallocation of the Canadian operation to the plants in Mexico and the U.S. that completed in 2017.
+In May of 2016, following the Checkpoint Systems, Inc. ("Checkpoint") acquisition, the Company initiated an allinclusive restructuring initiative to yield \$40 million in synergies.
+Since the date of acquisition to December 31, 2017, restructuring charges of \$35.5 million have been recorded for Checkpoint.
+Lastly, subsequent to the Innovia Group of Companies ("Innovia") acquisition on February 28, 2017, a minor restructuring was initiated to eliminate duplicate corporate costs and overhead in the two divisions.
+Since the date of acquisition, restructuring expenses have totaled approximately \$9.5 million in accordance with the previously announced plan.